dr. (Karim) MKA Kniou

 Teaching

-He is the academic coordinator of the Erasmus Mundus Master’s program in Public Policy (Mundus MAPP) at the Institute of Social Studies, where he teaches the following courses:
+As the academic coordinator of the Erasmus Mundus Master’s program in Public Policy (Mundus MAPP) at ISS, Dr. Knio teaches and elaborates on the pedagogy of problem situating approaches to public policy within this program.
+He teaches the following courses:

 • Contemporary Capitalism and Governance: Neoliberalism and Beyond (ISS 4212)